ponitka/race-maze/README.md

 # race-maze
-Race in the maze game implemented in Python 3 using GTK+ library.  <br />
+Race in the maze game implemented in Python 3 using GTK+ library with graphics made by myself.  <br />

 Game is designed for two players.
 Board is a randomly generated maze.
 Goal of each player is to reach the starting position of his enemy faster than him (those positions are holes in outer walls of maze).